KseniaDanilowa/my_house/README.md

-# "House" project descrybes go-structures and work with database
+# "House" project describes go-structures and work with database